There are several options to consider when purchasing a new PC. It can

 the PC retailer so they can recommend a PC to you that has the

-Also, be aware that if you’re buying a PC with Windows Vista on it,
+Also, be aware that if you’re buying a PC with Windows 8, Windows

 you may not be able to get compatible driver software for your older

 If you have a video camera, you’ll probably need to get a Firewire